jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

             a_list = [1, 2, 3, 'n']
             a_list[3]

+  still green

-  still green.
-When I use a number that is bigger than the index for the last item
+* When I use a number that is bigger than the index for the last item

   .. code-block:: python
     :lineno-start: 23